johannayara/as_schemes/README.md

 Additionally, a smart contract implementation of a TimeMultisigWallet is provided [here](eth_smart_contracts/).
 This contract can be tested using Hardhat.
 Make sure you've completed the setup steps above before running tests.

+#### Key Features
+- Generates a smart contract with a timeout for a mutli-signature wallet
+- Computes expected gas cost for this contract
+- Runs tests on the contract

 #### Example Usage
 The tests as well as the gas cost reporter can be ran using this command
 ```bash
 npx hardhat test
 ```
+### Output
+Shows the tests status as well as a table with estimated gas costs.

 ### Further works